SGWilliams/GAPProduction/README.md

 * SearchInFiles() - searches for the given text in the files of the given root directory, including all subdirectories.
 * SearchFilenames() - searches for the given text in the filenames of a given root directory, including all subdirectories.
 * SearchDirectoryNames() -- searches the given text in the directory names of given root directory, including all subdirectories.

+## Habitat
+Functions related to GAP habitat models.

+* ProcessingNotesDict() - Returns a dictionary of processing notes for a given species code.
+* ModelEVTs() -  Returns two lists, primary and secondary EVT selections for a model.
+* ModelAsDictionary() - Returns model parameters as a dictionary.
+* ReviewNotesDict() - Returns a dictionary of model review notes.
+* SpeciesModelList() - Returns a list of all the region season models for a species, excludes ysnInclude = 0 models.

 ## Dictionaries
 Dictionaries commonly used in processing GAP data as well as general functions for manipulating dictionaries.